SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-work-station-set-up.md

 ![App Installation](/User-Accounts/resources/visual-steps/app-installation-6.gif)

-**All tools installed on the admin account, will also be reflected under the new hire account profiles since the new hires will inherit the properties of the system admin parent account.**
+**All tools installed on the admin account, will also be reflected under the new hire account profiles, since the new hires will inherit the properties of the system admin parent account.**